shndrs/SwiftyTabBarTransition/README.md

         super.viewDidLoad()
         delegate = self
     }

 }
 ```

 ### Step 3

-your `UITabBarController` class, must inherite from `UITabBarControllerDelegate` protocol, then write an extension of your `UITabBarController`, then confirm from `animationControllerForTransitionFrom` method
+your `UITabBarController` class, must inherite from `UITabBarControllerDelegate` protocol, so write an extension of your `UITabBarController`, then confirm from `animationControllerForTransitionFrom` method

 ```Swift